OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     ,7,2,4,5,6

-What happend here is slightly confusing, but the main point is that the parser did not handle this as expected because commas were not in the set of delimiters.
-Now let's specify commas as our delimiter.
+What happened here is slightly confusing, but the main point is that the parser did not handle this as expected because commas were not in the set of delimiters.
+Now specify commas as your delimiter.

 .. testcode:: Parse_Output